Thanksgiving dinner: Turkey

-Turkey is the most common main dish of a Thanksgiving dinner, to the point that Thanksgiving is sometimes colloquially called "Turkey Day."
+Turkey is the most common main dish of a Thanksgiving dinner, to the point that Thanksgiving is sometimes colloquially called "Turkey Day".
+In fact, $983 million has been spent on turkeys alone in 2024.
 Alexander Hamilton proclaimed that "no citizen of the United States should refrain from turkey on Thanksgiving Day", and Benjamin Franklin had high regard for the wild turkey as an American icon.
 As Thanksgiving Day rose in popularity during the 1800s, so too did the turkey.
 By 1857, turkey had become part of the traditional dinner in New England.

 The domestic turkey eaten now is very different from the wild turkey known to the Pilgrims, Hamilton, and Franklin.
 Wild turkeys are native to the Americas and evolved around 5 million years ago.
 At least five subspecies are still found in 48 states, Mexico, and Canada.
 Today, the southern Mexico subspecies Meleagris gallopavo gallopavo is almost extinct, but in the early 16th century it was taken to Europe from Mexico by the Spanish.
 Its descendants later returned to America.
 Twentieth century commercial varieties of turkey were bred from these European descendants.

 The Beltsville Small White turkey was bred by the USDA at the Beltsville Agricultural Research Center in Maryland in response to consumer demand for a small (8-15 pound) turkey with more white meat and no dark feathers.
 It was introduced commercially in 1947 and dominated the market for nearly 20 years.
 The Small White was supplanted by the Broad Breasted White turkey, bred specifically for large feasts such as Thanksgiving.
 These turkeys can grow to over 40 pounds, but the breed must be artificially bred and suffers from health problems due to its size.
 It is estimated that more than 99% of the American turkeys eaten are Broad Breasted Whites.
 In 2006, American turkey growers were expected to raise 270 million turkeys, to be processed into five billion pounds of turkey meat valued at almost $8 billion, with one third of all turkey consumption occurring in the Thanksgiving-Christmas season (and a fifth of the overall total coming from Thanksgiving alone), and a per capita consumption of almost 18 lb.